tekartik/sqflite/sqflite/doc/opening_db.md

 var db = await openReadOnlyDatabase(path);
 ```

+## Handle corruption

+Android and iOS handles corruption in a different way:
+* on iOS, it fails on first access to the database
+* on Android, the existing file is removed.

+I don't know yet how to make it consistent without breaking the existing behavior.

-Experimental (Android): It seems that one way to check if a file is a valid database file is to open it in read-only
+It seems that one way to check if a file is a valid database file is to open it in read-only
-and check its version (i.e. sqlite fails on first access on Android)
+and check its version (i.e. sqlite/iOS fails un-consistently on first access of a non-sqlite database).
+Before making this a top-level function, more tests would be needed to validate the behavior.

 ```dart
 /// Check if a file is a valid database file